g0rbe/CEH/README.md

 If you have anything to append to the chapters, please do a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request), open an issue or [contact me](https://danielgorbe.com/contact/).
 Every help is warmly welcome!

+### Examples

+I try to include examples to the chapters.

+These examples are for Linux users only!

+You can always run those examples on `danielgorbe.com`, but please, dont be a d*ckhead!

-# Study material for CEHv10
+## Study material for CEHv10

-# CEHv9 Notes
+### CEHv9 Notes

 https://docs.google.com/document/d/1YvAOM1o6qkgFEdzJpn01rLRBGV8JPfK4cHvfgRiAgEM/edit